LaGrange College's most prestigious non-academic honor for entering students,

 A statement indicating whether the applicant would be able to attend the North Carolina Outward Bound trip

-currently scheduled to occur between August 18-21, 2014.
+.
+The trip is currently scheduled to occur in the first week of August.
 Although the trip

 is an important part of the program, we realize that individuals may have specific